alefram/leetcode/README.md

 # Leetcode

-This project is about my exercises of algorithms and data structures.
+This project is about my exercises of algorithms/data structures and practicing my programming languages skills.

 ## Getting started